| This is the 142nd story of Our Life Logs |

 And there it was.
 The beginning of my eating disorder.

 It started with compulsive exercise and dieting.
 I slowly stopped eating bread and other carbohydrates.
-I also began avoiding sweets which were something I practically had lived on.
+I also began avoiding sweets which were something I had practically lived on.
 And if I ate something that I considered “too much,” I would vomit immediately after the meal.
-Vacations lost their enjoyment, too, since I would avoid going to lunch and dinners and just bring my own food, mostly salads and fruits.
+Vacations lost their enjoyment since I would avoid going to lunch and dinners, or I would just bring my own food, mostly salads and fruits.
 I even took dieting pills to assure my weight loss.
 I couldn’t stop looking at pictures of other skinny girls and comparing myself to them.
 I didn’t just want to be perfect anymore, I needed to be perfect.

 After over one year of living with an eating disorder, I told my mother what was happening.
 It was the second-best decision I’d made.
 She immediately found a nutritionist to help me.
 It was exactly what I needed.
 He tracked what I ate during the day for six months and ensured I was getting proper nutrition.
 He also made me stop exercising until my body recovered.
 The rest was on me.
 I had to change myself and deal with my anxiety in order to make sure I didn’t end up in the same situation again.

-I struggled to love myself, because of the society’s narrow vision of beauty, and I wasn’t able to love my body again until I loved the woman within.
+I struggled to love myself because of society’s narrow vision of beauty, and I wasn’t able to love my body again until I loved the woman within.
 My body, like my confidence, had been manipulated and controlled by others like in a puppet show.
-During the process of healing my body, I realized that I didn’t need the love nor the opinion of others.
+During the process of healing, I realized that I didn’t need the opinion of others.
 People can be cruel.
-I felt freed once I understood I didn’t need to fit where the society wanted me to.
+I felt freed once I understood I didn’t need to fit where society wanted me to.